-In 2013, the Compensation Committee adopted a "Change in Control Severance Plan."
+In 2013, the Compensation Committee adopted a "Change in Control Severance Plan".
 The adopted plan had an initial two-year term with no automatic renewal.
 This action was taken by the Compensation Committee to help ensure appropriate behavior by individuals in key management roles in evaluating, presenting and acting upon change in control opportunities involving the Company that may arise.
 The Compensation Committee believes that adopting this Plan is in the best interests of shareholders in helping to ensure a) the individuals in those management roles most likely to influence a change in control opportunity are appropriately incentivized to act in the best interests of shareholders, b) continuity of management before and during an impending transaction, or the need for continuity in management after a change in control and c) the Company's continuing ability to attract talented senior management members, as well as to avoid executives departing due to limited or no remuneration protections in the event of a change in control transaction.
-Further, the Compensation Committee believes that stable corporate leadership exhibiting the desired management behaviors is imperative in order for shareholders to be in a position to realize a favorable premium in a potential sale of the Company.
-In April 2017, the Compensation Committee renewed the Plan for another two-year term with the same terms and conditions.
+Further, the Compensation Committee believes that stable corporate leadership exhibiting the desired management behaviors is imperative in order for shareholders to be in a position to realize a favorable premium in the potential sale of the Company.
+In December 2018, the Compensation Committee recommended and the Board approved amending the provisions of the Plan for another two-year term with the following terms and conditions.